-A six-year part-time course leading to the award of the degree of Bachelor of Laws; this course is only available to graduates and people over 21 who have achieved professional maturity of roughly equivalent nature.
+A six-year part-time course leading to the award of the degree of Bachelor of Laws; this course is only available to graduates and people over 21 who have achieved professional maturity equivalent to degree status.

 3. A three-year full-time course leading to the award of the degree of Bachelor of Jurisprudence.